webshore-digital/wp-htmx-router/README.md

 $url = Router::url('posts.show', ['id' => 123]);
 ```

+If a passed in parameter fails the regex constraint applied, a `RouteParamFailedConstraintException` will be thrown.

 #### HTTP Verb Shortcuts
 Typically you only need to allow one HTTP verb for a route, for these cases the following shortcuts can be used: